dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T210: Forcing pregnancies can harm women physically and emotionally.
+### T210: Forcing a woman to carry an unwanted pregnancy can have severe consequences.

 |Support|
 |---|